Alexander-Barth/NCDatasets.jl/README.md

 ds = Dataset("file.nc")
 ```

-The following displays the information just for the variable `varname` and the global attributes:
+The following displays the information just for the variable `varname` and for the global attributes:

 ```julia
 ds["varname"]